heparish/Bank-App/README.md

 ## Usage

-This app uses Postman so you will need that to run it.
+This app used Postman to test.
 In Postman the user can add, change, or delete a category, tag, or product in the database.
 In order to do this, the user needs to GET /api/products.
 Use  /api/products/:id for one item.
 Replace products with tags or categories to GET the other endpoints.
 Create a new POST request with /api/products and enter the new product/caregories/tags in the Key below.
 To update and item use PUT /api/products.
 Adjust valueas as desired. to delete use DELETE /api/products.

 ## Questions